-The application of finalised version of IFRS 9 may have significant impact on amounts reported and disclosures made in the Company's financial statements in respect of the Company's financial assets and financial liabilities.
-However, it is not practicable to provide a reasonable estimate of effects of the application of their standard as the Company is in the process of performing a detailed review.
+The application of IFRS 9 may have significant impact on amounts reported and disclosures made in the Company's financial statements in respect of the Company's financial assets and liabilities.
+However, it is not practicable to provide a reasonable estimate of effects of the application of this standard as the Company is in the process of performing a detailed review.